 - Challenges of Cloud Data Warehouse

-- Top Five Cloud Data Warehouse Services of 2019
+- FAQ about Cloud Data Warehouse

-What is a Data Warehouse?
+What is a Cloud Data Warehouse?

 A data warehouse is a repository of the current and historical information that has been collected.
-The data warehouse is an information system that forms the core of an organisation’s business intelligence infrastructure.
+The data warehouse is an information system that forms the core of an organization’s business intelligence infrastructure.
 It is a Relational Database Management System (RDBMS) that allows for SQ-like queries to be run on the information it contains.